farkkilab/devNKI-scripts/6_ClassifiedML/code/README.md

-# RF-based pipeline for binary classification
+# OLD VERSIONL: RF-based pipeline for binary classification
+For new version see CEFIIRA

 Files: